Since 1832, our prestigious medals and awards have recognised excellence in geographical research and fieldwork, teaching and public engagement.

 Our prestigious medals and awards recognise excellence in geographical research, fieldwork, teaching and public engagement.
 They are presented annually in recognition of those who have made outstanding contributions to geography.

-The presentation of the 2020 awards will take place later this year, on a date to be confirmed, at the Society in Kensington, London.
+The presentation of the 2020 awards will take in conjunction with the 2021 awards presentation in the summer of 2021, on a date to be confirmed, at the Society in Kensington, London.